AdobeDocs/media-analytics.en/help/reporting/variables/dimensions/content-name.md

 >[!NOTE]
 >
->In Adobe Analytics, this value also automatically populates a **Video name** classification on the [Content](content.md) dimension from the same source value.
+>In Adobe Analytics, this value also corresponds to a **Video name** classification on the [Content](content.md) dimension.
+You are responsible for populating and maintaining that classification separately.
 Customer Journey Analytics uses this dimension directly.
-Use whichever component that your implementation workflow best supports.

 >[!IMPORTANT]
 >